 What is cash?
 When financial advisors say to "hold cash" I mentally picture placing suitcases of small bills in the back of my closet or stuffing banknotes in the mattress.
 I do not envision digits in a bank account.
 A bank account is a loan to the bank.
 Bankers dress up a big vault with a brick veneer building and open the vault so you can see how thick the door is and they put a lot of people with suits scattered around in cubicles but your money is not there.
 It has been loaned to someone and you can have some of your money now and the rest of your money next Wednesday if no one else is asking.
 If it is in a Cash Account at some brokerage(Schwab or e-trade) they have swept it into some vehicle they can loan on and they could tell you to get lost, find a lawyer, we have other uses for your money.
 John Corzine anyone?
 So cash to me is a little nebulous.

 Personally I love fairly tales.
 They say it all about money.
 Consider the story of the goose that laid the golden egg.
 Richly human.
 A sure thing if there ever was one and the dude kills the goose to get all the eggs--right now!
 Could he do math?
 Was he a Piaget simpleton--like not even 5 years old?
-Couldn't he see that AT THE MOST there were six or seven eggs in there and the damn goose could live 5 more years!
+Couldn't he see that AT THE MOST there were six or seven eggs in there and the damn goose could lay eggs for years!
 No I guess he couldn't do any volumetric analysis or simple math and so he cuts the duck open.
 I think that is exactly what we have done to the environment--I am not going to get into global warming, pollution, peak everything, and other environmental disasters but I would like to point out that there are approximately 2,000 wild bengal tigers and 7 billion people in the world now.
 I am worried about us becoming more numerous that honeybees. ( I don't think we will ever catch ants.)

 Take Rumpletiltskin.
 Perhaps a handbook for women or maybe just a reflection on money.
 Be very careful of ALL the men in your life--they may be stupid or exploitative.
 Who wouldn't have sympathy for the miller's daughter?
 Big blowhard dad goes bragging about what a swell daughter he has and ends up almost getting her killed pushing her on a savvy prince.
 The prince doesn't care about HER but about her TALENTS and so she has to put out to be queen.
 (Where have we heard this story?)
 The prince is a complete jerk--requires the girl to prove her competence 3 times.
 And then she's GLAD to marry him!
 Guys--always looking for the sure thing.
 And then there's the troll.
 The little man knows he's a troll and could never find a wife BUT what about a kid?
 So he deals for the child.
 Women plays him as well as could be expected and then ends up having to pull out all the stops to retain the child she should never have promised but had to or she would have been strung up or back in Palookaville baking bread at 3:00AM with a brood of hateful children.
 The little man has a kind and gentle streak and a hateful streak but is amazingly stupid living in a hut in the forest when he could spin straw into gold.
 In fairy tales everybody's an alchemist--think nothing of producing all the gold they need, like rubbing Aladdin's lamp, and getting a camel train of jewels as big as oranges.
 What did they think was going to happen to the scarcity value of their talent?
 They think themselves blessed by the gods and end up living happily ever after.
 Happily ever after is where the stories should start.